Dental Backup & Disaster Recovery Specialists

 Accidental Data Deletion

-⚠️ Human error accounts for over 23% of all data loss incidents
+⚠️ Human error contributes to more than 20% of data loss incidents

 🔑